semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 ### The actions and rules of use

 - "Deselect all" deselects all selected rows (on any page).
-- "Select all" is not an obvious action, so we recommend avoiding this and using the following instead.
+- "Select all" isn’t an obvious action, so we recommend avoiding this and using the following instead.
 - "Select all on page (N)" selects all rows on the current page of the table.
 - "Select all on table (N)" selects all rows in the table.